gigasquid/gigasquid.github.io/source/_posts/2022-12-31-vector-symbolic-architectures-in-clojure.markdown

 ```

-Finally, we can implement clojure `map` and `filter` functions on the vector data strucutures that can also include fuzziness.
+Finally, we can implement clojure `map` and `filter` functions on the vector data structures that can also include fuzziness.

 ```clojure